The Limits of Quantum State Transfer for Field-Free Heisenberg Chains: The Impossibility of Perfect Transfer

 We will now prove our main claim -- that with the exception of $N=2$, there are no end-to-end perfect transfer chains for the field-free Heisenberg model.
 Our proof strategy is reminiscent of one used in \cite{kay2018}.
 First, we observe that if $h$ is the restriction of $H$ on the first excitation subspace, then in the field-free case it must satisfy

 and $h$ is non-positive.
-In other words, the matrix must have a specific null vector $\ket{\lambda_1}$ as well as the desired spectrum (since $h$ is non-positive, the null vector is the eigenvector of largest eigenvalue).
+Here we are using $\{\ket{n}\}$ as a basis of the $N$-dimensional space.
+One can think of $\ket{n}$ as specifying that there is a $\ket{1}$ on qubit $n$, and $\ket{0}$ on all other qubits.
+This tells us that the matrix must have a specific null vector $\ket{\lambda_1}$ as well as the desired spectrum.
 This is closely connected with recent studies of quantum state synthesis \cite{kay2017} which also tried to fix a spectrum and a null vector.
 In particular, this imposes

 It is this which we shall show is impossible by virtue of the fact that the denominator contains no more than $\lfloor\log_2(N)\rfloor$ factors of two.
+Since the chain is centrosymmetric, as required by Lemma \ref{lem:PST}, if we know the eigenvalues, we can write down the first elements of the eigenvectors.
+In particular,

+for some constant of proportionality $R$ such that $\sum_n\braket{1}{\lambda_n}^2=1$ \cite{gladwell2005}.
+Without loss of generality, we can take the $\lambda_n$ to be integers $p_n$ of alternating parity.
+Any constant of proportionality would simply be incorporated into the $R$ and hence cancelled.

+\begin{lemma} In a chain capable of perfect end-to-end state transfer, $R$ must be rational and its irreducible form must contain at least one factor of 2 in the denominator. \end{lemma} \begin{proof} This has previously been proven in Lemma 4 of \cite{kay2018}.
+However, we shall now give an alternative proof.